angles-n-daemons/angles-n-daemons.github.io/content/posts/20221204-googles-claim-on-advertising.md

 categories: ["business"]
 ---

+Changelog:
+ - 2023-01-18: edited for readability
+ - 2022-12-04: published

 **Note:** This article is presented in short form and long form in that order.
 Feel free to read whichever version you prefer.

 ## Google, is it worse now? [short form]

-In a recently published Freakanomics episode about the perceived quality degradation of Google Search, Marissa Mayer makes a claim that ads made Google a more enjoyable product to Google users.
-This claim came as the conclusion of a long running experiment in which some users weren’t shown ads, and those shown ads used Google 3% more.
+In a recent Freakanomics episode about the perceived quality degradation of Google Search, Marissa Mayer makes a claim that ads made Google a more enjoyable product to Google users.
+This claim came as the conclusion of a long running experiment in which some users were shown ads, and those users ended up using Google 3% more.

-I believe that Mayer was drawing the conclusion that including ads in search generated better results, and therefore made people more likely to use Google.
+Mayer drew the conclusion that including ads in search generated better results, and therefore made people more likely to use Google.

-Without additional evidence, I suspect that ads led to worse results, and required users to repeat searches - which could also reflect an increase in usage in the product.
-This alternative perspective is representative of my experience over time - as I find that nowadays I often have to tune my search terms so that I reach the results I’m looking for, and that the ones delivered by Google are getting worse over time unless I very explicitly tune my queries.
+Without additional evidence, I suspect that ads could have led to worse results, and required users to repeat searches - which would also reflect an increase in usage.
+This alternative cause is representative of my experience over time - as I find that nowadays I often have to tune my search terms to find the results I'm looking for, and that the results delivered by Google are getting worse over time.

 ![Google related content took up 1.5+ viewports in this search](/img/google-search-results.png) **Google related content took up 1.5+ viewports in this search**

-## Google, is it worse now? [long form]

-Sometime in the autumn of 2022, I was listening to a [Freakanomics episode](https://freakonomics.com/podcast/is-google-getting-worse/) about the perceived degradation of Google search results over time.
-It resonated strongly with me, because it had been something that I’d felt for years; Where once Google took me right where I wanted, it instead felt like more and more that Google was taking me where Google wanted.
-While listening, I was startled by an accomplished engineer from Google’s early days, where they stated that ads made Google a more enjoyable product to use.
-In this, they cited an experiment conducted by Google to support their claim - which I feel used greatly contrived results.
-In writing this, I hope to propose alternative interpretations to the study’s results and encourage others to do the same.

 #### Background
 I actually remember one of the first, if not first time I used Google.
 It was at Vernon Middle School in Oyster Bay, NY and someone had mentioned it as a better alternative to the existing search engines that people used.
 At the time, I had transitioned from Yahoo to AskJeeves - and I was pretty content with both of them until I began using Google.
 At the onset, I loved the simplicity and straightforwardness of Google - the page was minimal, search worked fast and delivered great results.
 It quickly became my search engine of choice - and over time, my entrypoint to the web.